PMP Certification Requirements: Everything You Need to Know

 Additionally, many local PMI chapters offer discounts for workshops, chapter meetings, and events to PMI members.

-PMI understands that some project work and experience is hard to validate.
+The amount of project management experience required for a position will vary depending on the employer and the specific job requirements.
+Generally speaking, most employers look for at least three to five years of project management experience.
+However, some employers may require more experience depending on the complexity of the project and the size of the organization.
 Ideally, you should try and obtain contact information from someone in authority who was a part of the company when you were and can validate your time and experience.
-It doesn’t need to be a formal organizational representative however, a colleague or past co-worker is suitable.
+It doesn’t need to be a formal organizational representative however, a colleague or past co-worker is suitable

 How long does it take to process the application?